Ambassador Herzog: Israel reached this moment dismantling Iranian axis with US support

 Israeli Ambassador to U.S. Michael Herzog takes part in the commemoration of the 80th anniversary of the Warsaw Ghetto Uprising, at the Nozyk Synagogue in Warsaw, Poland, April 19, 2023. (credit: REUTERS/ALEKSANDRA SZMIGIEL)

-He added the story of this war is also the story of how Israelis are "gradually turning the tide, restoring our deterrence, dismantling the Iranian ring of fire that they built around us, and we are weakening that axis."
+He added that the story of this war was also the story of how Israelis were “gradually turning the tide, restoring our deterrence, and dismantling the Iranian ring of fire that it built around us.”

 Stay updated with the latest news!